 In general, women with MS who are planning a pregnancy are recommended to discontinue their disease-modifying therapy one menstrual cycle before trying to conceive.
 Some medications for MS have been shown to be safer than others during pregnancy.
 Although human pregnancy studies have not been conducted for MS drugs, the FDA issues recommendations about the safety of drugs during pregnancy.
 Glatiramer acetate, interferon-beta, fingolimod, and natalizumab may pose some risk for the fetus, but in some cases the benefits of their use outweighs the risks.
 Mitoxantrone and terflunomide are generally considered to be harmful to the fetus and should not be taken during pregnancy.
 Be sure to talk to your healthcare provider about any medications you are taking if you are planning a pregnancy or discover that you are pregnant so that you can work with them to weigh the risks and benefits of continuing, changing, or stopping your MS therapy.

 Pregnancy is a state of immune tolerance, and the blood of pregnant women contains anti-inflammatory and immunosuppressive molecules.
 Consistent with this, the rate of MS relapses during pregnancy is lower than before pregnancy.
 However, the relapse rate goes up after birth.
 The blood of pregnant women contains anti-inflammatory properties.
-However, studies of the impact of MS on relapse rats are inconclusive, and more studies are required to understand better the effects of pregnancy on long-term MS outcomes.
+However, studies of the impact of MS on relapse rates are inconclusive, and more studies are required to understand better the effects of pregnancy on long-term MS outcomes.

 Pregnant women with MS can utilize epidural and other types of anesthesia with no increase in the risk of MS relapse after delivery or in disability progression.
 Pregnant women with MS can have a vaginal or Cesarean delivery as determined by their obstetrical needs.